AinaVT/LethalConfig/README.md

 As of 1.1.0, LethalConfig automatically generates mod entries and detect all ConfigEntry's declared by said mods, and tries its best to generate the correct UI components.

-It'll assign a default mod icon and will have a disclaimer in the mod's and config's descriptions about them being automatically generated and that they may require a restart.
+It'll assign a default mod icon and will have a disclaimer in the mod's and config's descriptions about them being automatically generated and that they may require a restart, as there's no way for LethalConfig to tell if a setting will take effect immediately or not.

 Unless you're a mod developer that wants to customize their mod icon and description, manually setup the UI components (e.g. use a slider instead of a number text field), or mark settings as non-restart required, you don't need to do anything else other than installing the mod.